rubensworks/PhD-Thesis/content/introduction.md

     and different *algorithms* with which the data can be retrieved need to be combinable.
 4. **Publishing *evolving* data via a *queryable interface* is costly.**
+<span class=comment data-author=RV>I don't think <q>costly</q> is the right term here.
+It involves more data, and the cost (or another trade-off) is a consequence of that.
+This is also reflected in your description of this challenge, which does not seem to involve cost.</span>
     <br />
     Centralized querying interfaces are hard to scale for an increasing number of concurrent clients, especially when the knowledge graphs that are being queried over are continuously evolving.